@adcp/sdk API Reference - v10.0.1

 }[]

 Specific issues found during the governance check.
-Present when status is 'denied' or 'conditions'.
+Present when verdict is 'denied' or 'conditions'.
 MAY also be present on 'approved' for informational findings (e.g., budget approaching limit).

 Type Declaration